xigxog/kubefox/docs/getting_started/tutorials/graphql.md

       subPath: john
 ```

-Add a subPath "something" to the dev VE so it looks like this:
+Add a subPath `something` to the dev VE so it looks like this:

 ```yaml linenums="9" hl_lines="20-22"
     ---